 Human Trafficking Investigation,

-The Toronto Police would like to make the public aware of an arrest made in a Human Trafficking investigation.
+The Toronto Police Service would like to make the public aware of an arrest made in a human trafficking investigation.

 It is alleged that:

-- they were forced to abide by rules the man imposed on them and were made to turn over all of their earnings to him
+- the woman was forced to abide by the rules the man imposed on her

-- he used deception, false promises, intimidation and fear to exercise control over the actions and movements of the women
+- the man used deception, false promises, intimidation, fear, assaultive behaviour and threatened the woman’s family and pet to exercise control over her actions and movements

-He was scheduled to appear in court at Old City Hall, on Thursday, November 29, 2018, Room 101.
+He was scheduled to appear in court at Old City Hall on Thursday, January 24, 2019.

 Police would like to encourage all affected individuals to come forward and report Human Trafficking occurrences to police.
 We want to make sure that everyone has access to support services and an exit strategy, regardless of their decision to proceed criminally.

-Anyone with information is asked to contact police at 416-808-7474, Crime Stoppers anonymously at 416-222-TIPS (8477), online at www.222tips.com, online on our Facebook Leave a Tip page, or text TOR and your message to CRIMES (274637).
+Anyone with information is asked to contact police at 416-808-7474, Crime Stoppers anonymously at 416-222-TIPS (8477), online at www.222tips.com, text TOR and your message to CRIMES (274637), or Leave A Tip on Facebook.
 Download the free Crime Stoppers Mobile App on iTunes, Google Play or Blackberry App World.

-Constable Allyson Douglas-Cook, Corporate Communications, for Detective Sergeant Nunzio Tramontozzi, – Sex Crimes, Human Trafficking Enforcement Team.
+Constable Jenifferjit Sidhu, Corporate Communications, for Detective Sergeant Nunzio Tramontozzi, Sex Crimes, Human Trafficking Enforcement Team